javanile/lcov.sh/README.md

 Please see [CONTRIBUTING](docs/CONTRIBUTING.md) for details.

-## Security

-If you discover any security related issues, please email bianco@javanile.org instead of using the issue tracker.

 ## Campaigns

 We highly appreciate if you create a social post on facebook or twitter with following hashtag: